Updated 1 week ago

 Electricity rates vary quite a bit between states, so where you live impacts how much you’re going to pay to charge your Tesla EV.

 According to the Energy Information Association, the average cost of electricity in the U.S. is about $0.16 per kWh.
-But some states, like California, have electric rates that are nearly double that price!
+But some states, like Connecticut, have electric rates that are nearly double that price!

 So, it will cost more to charge a Tesla in states like Hawaii, California, and Massachusetts, where electricity rates are high.
 On the other hand, it will cost less to charge a Tesla in places with lower utility rates.

-Money-saving tip!
-If your utility uses time of use electricity rates, consider charging your EV during off-peak hours when electric rates are lowest.
-Off-peak hours usually span overnight, so you can plug your Tesla in before bed and wake up with a full battery for less money!
-Some utility companies even offer special EV charging rate plans that can save you even more!
+Use time-of-use rates to your advantage.
+If your utility uses time-of-use (TOU) rates for billing, consider charging your Tesla during off-peak hours when electric rates are the lowest.
+Off-peak hours usually span overnight, so plug your Tesla in before bed to wake up with a full battery and spend less.
+Some utility companies even offer special EV charging rate plans.

 Location